mynameisi/elasticsearchRAG/README.md

 ## Web Search Interface

-A professional search frontend is included for interactive document search.
+A professional search frontend is included for interactive document search and AI-powered chat.

 ### Start the Search Server